Engee documentation

 println(global_var) # The global variable has not been changed inside the function, so its value is output.

-as the global variable is created inside the function.
-This does not change the global variable, but creates a new local variable visible only inside the function.
-This outputs the values of both variables as 20
+A local variable with the same name is created inside the function. global_var, which is global.
+This does not change the global variable, but creates a new local one, visible only inside the function.
+As a result, the values of both variables are displayed, equal to 20 (global) and 10 (local), respectively.
+Thus, creating variables in different scopes helps to avoid problems with overwriting variables with the same names.

-Variables in the Modelling Environment
+Variables in the Simulation Environment

-Variables as parameters of models
+Variables as model parameters

 engee.create("model")